 Dispersed campsites are numerous here – just make sure you’re within the Mount Baker-Snoqualmie National Forest before setting up camp.

-Forest Road 3070 past Silver Fir Campground is an excellent bet as are Forest Road 37 and Forest Road 33 just past Glacier – but turn on pretty much any forest service road and you’ll find plenty of dispersed campsites.
+Forest Road 3070 past Silver Fir Campground is an excellent bet as are Forest Road 37 and Forest Road 33 just past Glacier – but turn onto pretty much any forest service road and you’ll find plenty of dispersed campsites to explore.

 Yet another option, especially for those in RVs and trailers, is to check out one of several sno-parks in the area (such as Salmon Ridge Sno-Park and Canyon Creek Sno-Park) that are open for camping in the summer months.

 Trout Lake Campground (Colville National Forest)

 For free camping in northeast Washington, look no further than Colville National Forest.